Code-Institute-Submissions/HolidaysYa/README.md

 #### Content

 - **Data:** I have used two data sources and I have merged the data manually into a .csv file.
-        The data that contains budget information has been collected from https://www.priceoftravel.com and the data that contains weather information has been collected from https://es.climate-data.org.
+        The data that contains budget information has been collected from https://www.priceoftravel.com and the data that contains the weather information has been collected from https://es.climate-data.org.

 - **Additional information:**
 I have also appended to the .csv file information about the number of visits per year.
 This information has been collected from the following websites: